jd-coderepos/awases-ald/step 2/readme.md

 After the structured data are imported, users can navigate through the ORKG platform to access papers or comparisons, providing a structured overview of research on ALD processes.
 Specifically the relevant papers can be found in our AWASES project observatory linked [here](https://orkg.org/observatory/AIAware_Pathways_to_Sustainable_Semiconductor_Process_and_Manufacturing_Technologies).
 This integration supports enhanced discovery and research analytics capabilities, promoting a deeper understanding and further research in ALD technology.

-**Note:** For those new to importing data into the ORKG, we recommend starting with our test environments at https://incubating.orkg.org/ or https://sandbox.orkg.org/.
-Conduct extensive tests in these environments before using the live system at https://orkg.org/ for finalized workflows.
-For experimentation and troubleshooting, please use our test systems.